Just Graduated? Now is the IDEAL Time to Start a Business

 Are there any specific resources or programs available for recent graduates interested in entrepreneurship?

 There are many resources available for recent graduates interested in entrepreneurship.
 If you're looking for a place to start, look into what startup accelerator programs are available in your area.
-Accelerators provide funding and mentorship opportunities, as well as networking opportunities with other entrepreneurs.
+These programs often help cover graduate fees and provide funding and mentorship opportunities, as well as networking chances with other entrepreneurs.

 Startup accelerators aren't the only option, there are also mentorship programs that connect recent graduates with established business owners who can offer guidance on how to get started with your own company or idea.